 2. Understand the Fundamentals

-These books and resources will provide a deep grounding in Linux philosophy and practice.
+These books and resources will provide a deep grounding in Linux philosophy and practice to help you understand both the overall concepts as well as a practical approach to system administration.

 - Linux in Action by David Clinton—This book is designed to help you acquire a solid range of Linux administration skills.